284: No Such Thing As Salty Yeti Bones

 And this is our friends at Improbable Research.

-Schaegel, and in it, he wrote, Many hundreds of quills have penetrated various parts of the author's own body in numbers of one or two to as many as forty at one time.
+And in it, he wrote, Many hundreds of quills have penetrated various parts of the author's own body in numbers of one or two to as many as 40 at one time.

-On one occasion, forty were driven into the forehead and the bridge of the nose by one stroke of a porcupine's tail.
+On one occasion, 40 were driven into the forehead and the bridge of the nose by one stroke of a porcupine's tail.

-It added, The penetration of porcupine quills into the human body is never a pleasant sensation.
+They added, the penetration of porcupine quills into the human body is never a pleasant sensation.

 This last science speak.